-I have loved my jobs.
+I loved my jobs.

 Big companies, medium-sized, start-ups.
 Publishing, internet, software.
 Company-employed, self-employed, contract.
 I've had a lot of jobs and I've loved them all for one reason: